 Quartz countertops are made of very cohesive materials.
 Because of this, they do not exhibit a porous characteristic unlike natural stones like granite or marble.
 But they are made with a combination of natural stones!
 Do quartz countertops need to be sealed then?
-The answer to this again is no. Even if they are made of different natural stones, quartz, in the completion of its fabrication process, a permanent seal on their surfaces is then created.
+The answer to this again is no. Even if quartz countertops are made of different stones, a permanent seal on their surfaces is created during the fabrication process.
 As a result, people get strong, enduring, and visually pleasing countertops for their homes.
 Meanwhile, marble, limestone, and granite countertops need to be sealed because they are naturally porous.
 If they are not sealed, they would easily be subject to material wear and tear.
 This also explains why in ancient history, many Greek and Roman architectures have not been preserved or are in ruins because they did not use sealants for their structures in the past.

 What happens if you end up sealing quartz countertops?